spatie/laravel-utm-forwarder/README.md

 php artisan vendor:publish --provider="Spatie\AnalyticsTracker\AnalyticsTrackerServiceProvider" --tag="config"
 ```

-These is the contents of the published config file:
+This is the contents of the published config file:

 ```php
 return [